9th 2018 the 96th Session graduated from the Virginia Forensic Science Academy.

-week academy is held by the Virginia Department of Forensic Science in Richmond Va.
-The Academy has as its objective the training
+The nine (9) week academy is held by the Virginia Department of Forensic Science in Richmond Va.

-of Forensic Science's Training Section, provides the graduate with many opportunities for continuing education.
+with the Department of Forensic Science's Training Section, provides the graduate with many opportunities for continuing education.

 The Alumni Association provides unique organizational body which fosters the advancement of forensic science and professional